 - or INTL 3500- Study Abroad/ INTL 3170- Topics in International Studies

 - CRJU 7700 Special Topic: Social Institutions and Public Order

-Students may register for courses with symbols such as INTL, SOCI, and ANTH sponsored by the department.
-Students will need to meet with your academic advisor and the Taiwan-Hong Kong program faculty in charge to discuss creations and registrations of these courses.
+Participating students may register for courses with symbols such as INTL, SOCI, and ANTH sponsored by the department.
+Students will need to meet with your academic advisor and the Taiwan-Hong Kong program director to discuss creations and registrations of these courses.